Zereges/pmake/README.md

 EXIT STATUS
-    The pmake utility exitst with status of zero if all makefiles were successfully parsed and no targets that were built failed.
+    The pmake utility exits with status of zero if all makefiles were successfully parsed and no targets that were built failed.
 A status of one will be returned if the -q flag was used and make determines that a target needs to be rebuilt.
 A status of two will be returned if any errors were encountered.
 ```